dfkaye/dfkaye-blog/content/posts/alert-dialog-generator.md

 ## First problem: Emulating synchronous blocking behavior

+I tried several approaches that would block execution.
+What follows is the most successful approach so far.

 All three native methods are synchronous, meaning they block other processing while displaying the modal dialogs.
-(There may an exception to this with respect to the `alert()` method in some browsers.)
+(There may an exception to this for certain methods in some browsers.)

-So, after getting the dialog open-and-display logic working, I tried several approaches that would block execution at the point of these calls.
-What follows is the most successful approach.
+So, after getting the dialog open-and-display logic working, I started by looking at how to make the following into a blocking call.

 ```js
 var answer = window.confirm("Yes?");